trigger-corp/trigger.io-file/module/docs/index.md

 Returned files are stored in a temporary location and may be deleted by the device operating system.
 Use `forge.file.saveURL` if you need to save the file to a permanent location.

 Please note that it is hard to predict the quantifiable properties of videos that have been transcoded with the `videoQuality` setting as it can vary greatly between operating system and device versions.
 Generally the `"high"` setting corresponds to the highest-quality video recording supported for device content sources.

+!method: forge.file.getImages([params], success, error) !param: params `object` an optional object of parameters !param: success `function([file1, file2, ...])` callback to be invoked when no errors occur (argument is an array of File objects)
+!description: Returns an array of file objects for images selected by the user from their photo gallery.
+!platforms: iOS, Android
+!param: error `function(content)` called with details of any error which may occur

+!method: forge.file.getVideos([params], success, error) !param: params `object` an optional object of parameters !param: success `function([file1, file2, ...])` callback to be invoked when no errors occur (argument is an array of File objects)
+!description: Returns an array of file objects for videos selected by the user from their media gallery.
+!platforms: iOS, Android
+!param: error `function(content)` called with details of any error which may occur

 ### Operations on Paths